RedisLabs/redislabs-docs/content/kubernetes/networking/external-routing.md

 * [NGINX](https://kubernetes.github.io/ingress-nginx/)
 * [Istio]({{<relref "/kubernetes/networking/ingress-routing-with-istio.md">}})

-OpenShift users can use [routes]({{<relref "/kubernetes/networking/routes.md">}}) instead of a ingress controller.
+OpenShift users can use [routes]({{<relref "/kubernetes/networking/routes.md">}}) instead of an ingress controller.

-Install your chosen ingress controller, making sure `ssl-passthrough` is enabled. `ssl-passthrough` is disabled by default for NGINX but enabled by default for HAProxy.
+Install your chosen ingress controller, making sure `ssl-passthrough` is enabled. `ssl-passthrough` is turned off by default for NGINX but enabled by default for HAProxy.

 ## Configure DNS